Hygiene in Christianity: Eastern Christendom

+Western Christendom

-Great bathhouses were built in Byzantine centers such as Constantinople and Antioch, and the popes allocated to the Romans bathing through diaconia, or private Lateran baths, or even a myriad of monastic bath houses functioning in eighth and ninth centuries.
+The popes allocated to the Romans bathing through diaconia, or private Lateran baths, or even a myriad of monastic bath houses functioning in eighth and ninth centuries.
 The popes maintained their baths in their residences which described by scholar Paolo Squatriti as "luxurious baths", and bath houses including hot baths incorporated into Christian church buildings or those of monasteries, which known as "charity baths" because they served both the clerics and needy poor people.

-Public bathing were common in medieval Christendom larger towns and cities such as Paris, Regensburg and Naples.
+Public bathhouses were common in medieval Christendom larger towns and cities such as Paris, Regensburg and Naples.
+There were about twenty-six public baths in Paris in 1272.
+Many Christian monastic communities throughout history have emphasized cleanliness and hygiene as part of their spiritual practice.
 Catholic religious orders of the Augustinians' and Benedictines' rules contained ritual purification, and inspired by Benedict of Nursia encouragement for the practice of therapeutic bathing; Benedictine monks played a role in the development and promotion of spas.
 Protestant Christianity also played a prominent role in the development of the British spas.

 In c.
 1454 Pope Nicholas V commissioned building a bath palace in Viterbo, and the construction at the Bagno del Papa was continued on through the reigns of several popes after Nicholas V. The Vatican accounts mention payments "for building done at the bath palace of Viterbo" during the reigns of Calixtus III, Paul II, and Sixtus IV.
 There also is evidence Pope Pius II was responsible for the addition of a western wing to the building.

 Contrary to popular belief bathing and sanitation were not lost in Europe with the collapse of the Roman Empire.
 Soapmaking first became an established trade during the so-called "Dark Ages".
 The Romans used scented oils (mostly from Egypt), among other alternatives.
 By the 15th century, the manufacture of soap in Christendom had become virtually industrialized, with sources in Antwerp, Castile, Marseille, Naples and Venice.
 In the 17th century the Spanish Catholic manufacturers purchased the monopoly on Castile soap from the cash-strapped Carolinian government.
-By the mid-19th century, the English urbanised middle classes had formed an ideology of cleanliness that ranked alongside typical Victorian concepts of moralism, such as Christianity, respectability and social progress.
-The Salvation Army has adopted the deployment of personal hygiene, and by providing personal hygiene products, such as a toothbrush, toothpaste, and soap.